pallosp/conic_research_sympy/docs/api.md

 Returns the 2D vector from a conic's center to one of its foci.

 The opposite vector points to the other focus.

-The result may contain infinite or `nan` elements if the conic lacks a finite center.
+The function is only meaningful for central conics.
+The result vector will contain infinite or `nan` elements when the conic lacks a finite center.

 <a id="central_conic.ShrinkConicToZero"></a>